 “With Document Extractor, the process is seamless to my end users.
 They don’t even know it is there, which is what we wanted”

-You can also read the review by one our public sector customers, whose consultant company was happy to find Document Extractor in Salesforce AppExchange so that they could fix a complex situation in an easy way
+You can also read the review by one of our public sector customers, whose consultant company was happy to find Document Extractor in Salesforce AppExchange so that they could handle a complex project in a straightforward way.

 “When we first found Document Extractor, we thought that if it did what it said on the tin, it would tick all our boxes.
 And it did: just basic configuration, and it worked first time!”